top of page

 Most rectal polyps are benign, non-cancerous growths that arise from the lining of the rectum.
 They protrude into the rectal canal and can vary in size from small nodules to larger, more prominent masses.
 While these growths are typically benign, their presence can cause discomfort, bleeding, and other complications for the dog and some can turn cancerous, although very few.

 The anatomy of a rectal polyp involves a stalk, which is its attachment to the rectal lining, and a head, which is the visible and often palpable part of the polyp.
-The texture can be smooth or irregular, and in some instances, due to inflammation or secondary infections, the surface might appear red or ulcerated.
+The texture can be smooth or irregular, and in some instances the surface might appear red or ulcerated.

 It's crucial to differentiate between rectal polyps and other types of growths or tumors.
-While rectal polyps are benign, other growths like adenomas or adenocarcinomas can be malignant.
+While rectal polyps are benign, other growths like adenocarcinomas can be cancerous.
 Proper diagnosis is essential to ensure the right treatment and prognosis.

 What Causes Rectal Polyps?